Jones slopes and coarse volume of near-alternating links: Jones slopes

-\begin{proof} For $i=n$, we know that $H$ has to intersect at least $2k$ points.
-Therefore, the number of crossings in $C^u_n = C^{\ell}_n$ on which $\sigma$ chooses the $B$-resolution is at least $k$, and we may take the two furtherest crossings for the set $u'_n \cup \ell'_n$.
-(There is nothing to prove if $k=1$, because then we can just take one crossing for $u'_n \cup \ell'_n$ and we have the set $C'_{\sigma}$, which will also satisfy the conditions for $C_{\sigma}$.)
-For $i = n-1, n-2, \ldots n-k+1$, if there are not two crossings in $C^u_i$ for which the ends of the corresponding segments on $U_{i+1}$ lie between the segments from the crossings $u'_n$, then we can isotope $H$ such that it has fewer than $2k$ intersections with the skein, see Figure \ref{fig:firstsetH} below.
+\begin{proof} For $i=n$, we know that a horizontal line $H$ in $D$ has to intersect with $x^n_{\sigma}$ in at least $2k$ points.
+Therefore, the number of crossings in $C^u_n = C^{\ell}_n$ on which $\sigma$ chooses the $-$-resolution is at least $k$, and we may take the two furtherest crossings for the set $u'_n = \ell'_n$.
+(There is nothing to prove if $k=1$, because then we can just take one crossing for $u'_n = \ell'_n$ and we have the set $C'_{\sigma}$, which will also satisfy the conditions for $C_{\sigma}$.)
+For $i = n-1, n-2, \ldots n-k+1$, if there are not two crossings in $C^u_i$ for which the ends of the corresponding segments on $U_{i+1}$ lie between the segments from the crossings of $u'_{i+1}$, then we can isotope $H$ such that it has fewer than $2k$ intersections with the skein $x^n_{\sigma}$, see Figure \ref{fig:firstsetH} below.

-We argue this by assuming that the sets were already inductively constructed for $i+1$, and we would like to pick a set of crossings in $C^n_{i}$.
-If $i \not= n-k+1$, then Figure \ref{fig:firstsetH} shows the isotopy that will result in fewer than $2k$ intersections between $H$ and the skein from $\sigma$, assuming that there are no crossings in $C^u_i$ whose corresponding segments lie between those of the crossings in $C^u_{i+1}$.
-For $i\geq n-k + 2$, there has to be at least 4 intersections of $H$ with the skein in the region between $U_{i}$ and $U_{i+1}$, since $H$ will have at most $2(n-i)$ intersections before entering/exiting.
-This gives at least two crossings in $C^u_{i}$ on which $\sigma$ chooses the $B$-resolution whose corresponding segments are between those of $u'_{i+1}$ .
-If $i = n-k+1$ then we require at least 2 intersections, hence the single crossing that we can pick for $u_{n-k+1}'$.
-The argument for $\ell_i'$ is completely symmetric.
+We argue by assuming that $u'_{i+1}$ is already inductively constructed, and we would like to pick a set of crossings in $C^n_{i}$ to construct $u'_i$.
+Assuming that there are no crossings in $C^u_i$ on which $\sigma$ chooses the $-$-resolution, and whose corresponding segments lie between those of the crossings in $u'_{i+1}$, Figure \ref{fig:firstsetH} shows an isotopy that will result in fewer than $2k$ intersections between $H$ and $x^n_{\sigma}$.
+For $i\geq n-k + 2$, there has to be at least 4 intersections of $H$ with $x^n_{\sigma}$ in the region between $U_{i}$ and $U_{i+1}$, since $H$ will have at most $2(n-i)$ intersections before entering/exiting.
+This gives at least two crossings in $C^u_{i}$ on which $\sigma$ chooses the $-$-resolution whose corresponding segments are between those of $u'_{i+1}$ .
+If $i = n-k+1$ then we require at least two intersections, hence the single crossing that we can pick for $u_{n-k+1}'$.
+The argument for constructing $\ell_i'$ is completely symmetric.

 \end{proof}